cmzhaopeng/firewallConfig/README.md

 ## Error information for plink

 If you find the log file, permit.log have the connection reset by peer, you should check the ssh connect to firewall address through putty.exe.
-The cause may be the crypto algorithm is not be supported.
+The cause may be the crypto algorithm is not supported.
 When you use putty to connect the firewall successfully, the plink can connect to it too.